raml-org/raml-spec/versions/raml-10/raml-10.md

 |:----------|:----------|
 | default? | Provides a default value for a type.
 | schema? | Alias for the equivalent "type" property, for compatibility with RAML 0.8.
 Deprecated - API definitions should use the "type" property, as the "schema" alias for that property name may be removed in a future RAML version.
 The "type" property allows for XML and JSON schemas.
-| type? | A base type which the current type extends, or more generally a type expression.
-The value of a `type` node MUST be either a) the name of a user-defined type or b) the name of a built-in RAML data type (object, array, or scalar type) or c) an inline type declaration.
+| type? | A base type which the current type extends or just wraps.
+The value of a type node MUST be either a) the name of a user-defined type or b) the name of a built-in RAML data type (object, array, or one of the scalar types) or c) an inline type declaration.
 | example? | An example of an instance of this type.
 This can be used, e.g., by documentation generators to generate sample values for an object of this type.
 The `example` property MUST not be available when the `examples` property is already defined.
 | examples? | An object containing named examples of instances of this type.
 This can be used, e.g., by documentation generators to generate sample values for an object of this type.
 The `examples` property MUST not be available when the `example` property is already defined.
 See section [Examples](#defining-examples-in-raml) for more information.
 | displayName? | An alternate, human-friendly name for the type